Skip to main content

 P - PROBLEM

 The first step is not to jump into code but to read and understand the problem.
-Begin by summarizing the key points of the problem.
+Begin by summarising the key points of the problem.
 Make sure you have a clear understanding of what the problem is asking you to do.

 Q - QUESTIONS